Nana Aba Appiah Amfo

 Nana Aba Appiah Amfo (born 30 September 1971) is a Ghanaian linguist, university administrator and the current Vice-chancellor at the University of Ghana.
 Until her appointment, she was the Pro Vice-Chancellor for Academics and Students Affairs at the University of Ghana in West Africa.

-Early life and education
+Early life and Education

-Born in Kumasi, Nana Aba Appiah Amfo had her early education at University Primary School (KNUST Basic School), Services Primary School at Takoradi and Goldfields School Complex in Tarkwa.
-Amfo attended Holy Child School for her O’ Level education and later attended Archbishop Porter Girls’ Secondary School for her A’ Level.
-She proceeded to the University of Ghana for a Bachelor's degree in French and Linguistics.
+Nana Aba Appiah Amfo was born in Kumasi on September 30, 1971.
+She had her early education at then University Primary School (now KNUST Basic School), She continued her basic education at Services Primary School at Takoradi and Goldfields School Complex in Tarkwa.
+Amfo attended Holy Child School for her 'O'Level education and later attended Archbishop Porter Girls’ Secondary School for her A’ Level.
+She proceeded to the University of Ghana, from 1991 to 1996, for a Bachelor's degree in French and Linguistics.
 She completed the Norwegian University of Science and Technology in Trondheim, Norway in 2001 with an MPhil degree in Linguistics and acquired a PhD degree in 2007 from the same university in Linguistics.